wouterverweirder/comfyui_live_input_stream/README.md

-# ComfyUI Webcam Advanced
+# Comfyui Live Input Stream

-Webcam Node With Advanced Live Preview, allowing to see a live preview of cropping and masking.
+Webcam & Screen Share Input Nodes with Cropping and Live Preview of the Cropped Stream

 > [!NOTE]
 > This projected was created with a [cookiecutter](https://github.com/Comfy-Org/cookiecutter-comfy-extension) template.
 It helps you start writing custom nodes without worrying about the Python setup.